faststart-dev-lab-ap/faststart-provisioning-lab/01-manual-deploy.md

 3. Select `Settings` then `Webhooks`.
 Press `Add webhook`

-4. Paste the webhook url from the previous step into the `Payload url`.
-Leave the rest of the values as the defaults and press `Add webhook`
+4. Paste the webhook url from the previous step into the `Payload url`

+5. Set the content-type to `application/json` and leave the rest of the values as the defaults

+6. Press `Add webhook` to create the webhook

-5. Press the button to test the webhook to ensure that everything was done properly
+7. Press the button to test the webhook to ensure that everything was done properly

-6. Go back to your project code and push a change to one of the files
+8. Go back to your project code and push a change to one of the files

-7. Go to the Build pipeline page in the OpenShift console to see that the build was triggered
+9. Go to the Build pipeline page in the OpenShift console to see that the build was triggered